 The Gregorian calendar in this module is extended back to year 0.
 For a given date, the gregorian day is the number of days up to and including the date specified.

 '''

 Data Types

 date()

 datetime()

 day()

 day_of_week()

 gregorian_days()

 hour()

 minute()

 month()

 second()

 time()

 year()

+Function Index

+Function Details

+date_to_gregorian_days/1

+Date: the date to get the gregorian day count of

+returns: Days number of days

 '''